“I started my Rails app. But I had no idea where to start building.”

-I’m Justin Weiss, a developer turned dev manager at Avvo, where I’ve worked on large Rails apps since 2007.
-I first found Ruby in 2004, and it’s been my favorite language ever since.
-Ruby brought the joy of programming back to me after years of Java, and I’ll always love it for that.
+I'm Justin Weiss, a software engineer at Aha!.
+I first found Ruby in 2004, and it's been my favorite language ever since.
+Ruby brought the joy of programming back to me after years of Java, and I'll always love it for that.

 I live in Seattle, WA with my beautiful wife and two daughters.